Art-of-Coding/slim/README.md

 Slim is heavily inspired by [Koa](https://koajs.com/).

+**Note**: This is currently a work-in-progress and as such may not work as intended, and (breaking) API changes are frequent.

-## Example with Node's HTTP server
+### Example with Node's HTTP server

 ```ts
 import { createServer } from 'http'